dhananjaya85/Angular-user-login/README.md

-# Angular-user-login
+# User-login and Registration in Angular

-# Follow below steps to Host Angular application in IIS Server
+## steps to Host Angular application in IIS Server

 01. Please clone or download the source code via this url (https://github.com/dhananjaya85/Angular-user-login.git) To run the app locally, do 'npm install' and then execute 'ng serve' command.
 You can now open the browser and browse the url http://localhost:4200/